 There’s no doubt about retinol’s power when it comes to fighting signs of aging.
 Wrinkles and lines are issues we all have to deal with at some point regardless of our skin type.
 This may be a challenge for people with dry skin.
 But this retinol serum is like a hydrating serum for dry skin that eliminates potential dryness with hyaluronic acid, ceramides, and squalane.

 That way, your skin can improve in texture and tone without getting irritated or dried out.
 This unique formula contains both instant-release and time-release retinol and retinol esters to accelerate skin turnover.
-That way, your skin gets a night-long nudge into producing new collagen to get smoother and clearer skin.
+That way, your skin gets a night-long nudge to produce new collagen to get smoother and clearer skin.
 If you have deep-set, stubborn wrinkles, this is the upgrade you need.

 So these are some of the best retinol serums you can get your hands on.
 Remember to refer to our guide to learn more about what retinol is and how to properly use it.
 And don’t forget to wear sunscreen!